 …it is Andy’s slow transition from infection and the impending threat it poses to his infant daughter that gives Cargo a constant sense of urgency.

-First Rate Horror Production
+Cargo Boasts First Rate Horror Production

 From the cinematography to the performances, Cargo stands out as a first rate horror film production.
 Cinematographer Geoffrey Simpson makes brilliant use of the desolate Australian landscape to enhance the film’s mood.
 Several gorgeous wide-angle shots of wilderness contrast nicely with the post-apocalyptic reality of Cargo’s world.

 One of the more underrated actors in film and television, Martin Freeman delivers an incredible performance.
 It doesn’t matter if it’s a scene with no dialogue, Freeman is utterly convincing as a father desperately trying to find some hope for his child.
-It’s a performance that should continue to remind critics that horror films matter during awards season.
+It’s a performance that should continue to remind critics that horror movies matter during awards season.
 Child actor Simone Landers is a revelation as Thoomi; she is not overshadowed in any way by Freeman’s fantastic performance.
 She capably conveys childlike naivete with an adult’s seriousness in her role.

 Cargo Gives Netflix A Much Needed Win